Kardashian Diet Secrets: Khloe Gives Up Dairy, Kourtney Does 100 Squats A Day

 Khloe and Kourtney Kardashian are known for their incredible bodies.
-Women, young and old look up to the sisters.
+Women, young and old, look up to the sisters.
 Both Khloe and Kourtney are opening up about how they dropped the weight and got in shape.

 Khloe Kardashian, 32, is helping other women empower themselves with her latest show Revenge Body with Khloe Kardashian.
 The reality star dropped over 40 pounds since she split from estranged husband Lamar Odom.
 In an interview with Extra‘s Dorion Renaud, she revealed what motivated her to lose the weight and how her fans can do the same starting this month.